RuxiC/Matrix_Project_Snake_Game/README.md

   <h3>Bugs 🐜</h3>
   <ul>
+    <li>The snake does not grow when it eats the blinking food.</li>
     <li>When accessing the 'LCD bright' option, it does not work, meaning you cannot adjust the LCD brightness. </li>
     <li>You cannot mute the game sound, even though there is an on/off option in the menu.</li>
+    <li>At the end of the game, the score is displayed for 5 seconds, and it cannot be closed by the player pressing the button.</li>
   </ul>
 </details>